Kirstin813/L4-Individual-Project/plan.md

     * Update timelogs and plan files
     * Weekly meeting with the supervisor
 * **Week 22**
+    * Think of a plan for the evaluation
+    * Continue withe the implementation
+    * Weekly meeting with supervisor
+    * Continue writing the dissertation
 * **Week 23 [TERM ENDS]**
 * **Week 24** Dissertation submission deadline and presentations.